The Hyper-Independence Of a Woman with Too Much Masculine Energy

 If you’re stuck with masculine or yang energy, try these yin/feminine energy exercises:

-The concept of a woman with too much masculine energy is often misunderstood.
+The concept of a woman with too much masculine energy is misunderstood.
+It does not mean being ambitious is wrong.
+Nor does it mean independence is unhealthy.

 What it usually reveals is something deeper.